camlspotter/plebeia/README.md

 The value stored from the head of the cell at the position -2 to the previous cell.

+The medium leaves are introduced to store several public keys whose sizes are 33 and 34 bytes including tags (of 1 byte) which do not fit with the small leaves.

 #### Large leaf in KVS

 The tag is 2^32-254.
 The value is stored in an external KVS.